-For several months I had been wondering on what would be my first owned FE lens for first full frame camera, Alanna (Sony a7)?
+For several months I had been wondering on what would be my first owned FE lens for my first full frame camera?
 The choice finally came down to the ZEISS 55mm.

 This lens has been a great addition to my collection, for mainly my people and street work, but many other things as well.
-What really makes this great for is the exceptional quality of this glass, especially for it’s Sonnar lens design.
+What really makes this great for is the exceptional quality of this glass.
 It’s one of the sharpest lenses available for the Sony E-Mount cameras as well.

 I recently had many firsts for this lens in such a short period of time, photographing a wedding, lifestyle session, worship and in New York City for cityscape and street work With all of that happening I really had a great chance to test out this lens in so many situations and see just how good it is.

 ZEISS T* Anti-Reflective Coating

 49mm Diameter Filter Thread

 Metal Construction with Dust & Weather Seals